 You also should notify any religious, fraternal, military, or civic organizations to which your loved one belonged.
 Some may offer burial benefits or offer assistance with funeral services.

 Now is also the time to gather important documents, including their will, birth certificate, Social Security card, marriage license, military discharge papers, deed to burial property, copy of funeral prearrangements if any exist, and life insurance policies.
+(Related: How to find a lost life insurance policy)

 “It’s the marshalling of assets so you can put all of their financial affairs in order,” said William Kirchick, an estate planner and partner with Nutter McClennen & Fish law firm in Boston, Massachusetts.